MRP ₹106.3

 About Phyllin Syrup

-Phyllin Syrup belongs to a class of medications known as bronchodilators.
-It is used to prevent and treat symptoms of asthma, chronic obstructive pulmonary disease (COPD) and bronchospasm.
+Phyllin Syrup belongs to the class of medications known as bronchodilators.
+It is used to prevent and treat symptoms of asthma and chronic obstructive pulmonary disease (COPD).
 Asthma is a chronic (long-term) respiratory condition in which airways narrow, swell, and produce extra mucus, leading to difficulty in breathing.
 COPD is a group of lung diseases that includes emphysema (shortness of breath) and chronic bronchitis (inflammation of the lining of the bronchial tubes).
-Bronchospasm is the sudden narrowing of the airways due to the tightening of the airway muscles.

-Phyllin Syrup contains doxofylline that works by relaxing the muscles around the airways, helping to open them up and improve airflow.
-It inhibits the enzyme phosphodiesterase, which increases cyclic adenosine monophosphate (cAMP) levels, thereby reducing inflammation and bronchospasm.
-This helps prevent and relieve symptoms like wheezing, coughing, and breathlessness in asthma and COPD.
+Phyllin Syrup contains Doxofylline.
+It works by relaxing the muscles of the airways and lungs, making it easier to breathe.
+It inhibits an enzyme called phosphodiesterase, which increases the levels of a chemical (cAMP) that helps open up the airways.
+This reduces symptoms like wheezing, coughing, and shortness of breath in asthma and COPD.

 The dose and duration of treatment with Phyllin Syrup can be determined by the doctor based on your medical condition.
-Some people may experience nausea, vomiting, headache, insomnia (difficulty sleeping), epigastric pain, irritability, a fast heart rate, extrasystoles (extra heartbeats), and dizziness.
+Some people may experience headaches, nausea, vomiting, stomach pain, irritability, insomnia (difficulty in falling or staying asleep) or a fast heart rate.
 Most of these side effects of Phyllin Syrup do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Uses of Phyllin Syrup

-Phyllin Syrup belongs to a class of medications called bronchodilators.
-It is used to prevent and treat breathing-related conditions.
+Phyllin Syrup is used for the treatment of respiratory conditions that cause breathing difficulties.
 The detailed uses of Phyllin Syrup are as follows:

 Have a query?